 The Lincoln Land Community College Police Department provides professional, service-oriented assistance for a college community of more than 18,000 students, faculty, and staff.
-The department employs 13 full-time officers and provides police and security coverage 24 hours per day, seven days per week.
+The department employs 12 full-time and 4 part-time officers and provides police and security coverage 24 hours per day, seven days per week.
 The staff serves as the designated emergency response unit for the college.
-The unit’s members are trained to respond to incidents involving general emergencies, medical emergencies, hazardous materials situations, severe weather and law enforcement incidents.
+The unit's members are trained to respond to incidents involving general emergencies, medical emergencies, hazardous materials situations, severe weather and law enforcement incidents.

 The Police Department maintains all reports of criminal activity that occur on college property.
 The department has a professional relationship with the University of Illinois at Springfield police, Sangamon County Sheriff's Department, and Springfield Police Department, along with all state and federal police agencies.

-Mission: The mission of the LLCC Police Department is to contribute toward the quality of college life by fostering a safe and secure environment.
-The Department endeavors to help preserve an environment where diverse social, cultural, and academic values are allowed to develop and flourish.
+The mission of the LLCC Police Department is to contribute toward the quality of college life by fostering a safe and secure environment.
+The department endeavors to help preserve an environment where diverse social, cultural and academic values are allowed to develop and flourish.

 All members of the LLCC Police Department are expected to actively participate in partnership with the campus community; a partnership built upon mutual respect between law enforcement personnel and the diverse campus and community population.
 Creating a safe and secure environment is, therefore, considered the responsibility of the entire community.
 Members of the Department must encourage a sense of communal concern for each other’s safety, and pledge respect for the needs and rights of the college community.

-Vision: To develop a model college public safety department with a philosophy which creates, throughout the entire college community, a sense of meaning, a picture of the future, and a culture which inspires trust, respect, and the quest for excellence.
+To develop a model college public safety department with a philosophy which creates, throughout the entire college community, a sense of meaning, a picture of the future, and a culture which inspires trust, respect and the quest for excellence.

-Goals: In order to accomplish our mission, the Department will direct its resources towards the following goals:
+In order to accomplish our mission, the department will direct its resources toward the following goals: